downloadplanet/downloadplanet/repetierserver-upgrade-oem-to-pro-300754817.md

-# Repetier-Server Upgrade (OEM to Pro)<br />Upgrade Repetier-Server OEM to Repetier-Server Pro to get all features.
+# Repetier-Server Upgrade (OEM to Pro)
+Upgrade Repetier-Server OEM to Repetier-Server Pro to get all features.
 You can use your Repetier-Server Pro license for 5 simultaneous installations to outsource compute-intensive work.

 Repetier-Server is the comfortable solution for position independent controlling of your 3D printers.